MEET THE TEAM:

 From summers spent in Mexico & Bolivia to longer stints in Guatemala & Honduras, I've seen the need for sustainable job opportunities first hand.
 (You can read more in this blog post.)

-I started Purse & Clutch to connect talented artisans with a market here in the States.
-I was amazed to learn about how these jobs were transforming the lives of the artisans we were partnering with & realized since I was based in the States I could help facilitate that connection to help them grow.
-We have the privilege of working directly with artisan groups in Ethiopia & in Guatemala, designing beautiful textiles & styles that are meant to stand the test of time.
+I started Purse & Clutch in 2011 to connect talented artisans with a market here in the States.
+I was amazed to learn about how these jobs were transforming the lives of the women & men we were partnering with & realized since I was based in the States I could help facilitate that connection to help them grow.
+We have the privilege of working directly with artisan groups in Ethiopia, Mexico & Guatemala, designing beautiful textiles & styles that are meant to stand the test of time.

 Jen has an undergraduate degree in Chemistry & received her Master's in Leadership & Ethics from John Brown University in 2009.
 Purse & Clutch launched in 2011.
 In addition to running Purse & Clutch, she & her husband Jonathan do their fair share of running after their daughter Grey.
 Contact Jen directly at firstname.lastname@example.org.